noelwelsh/framed/README.md

 # Framed: Typed Dataframe for Scala 3

+It's clearly possible to implement a dataframe library in Scala---Spark has one, for example.
+What's not clear is if it's possible to implement one that uses the type system to prevent common errors.
+For example, in Spark it's a runtime error to select a column that doesn't exist (Spark has typed dataframes but in practice they are unusable; all real systems I know of use the untyped dataframes).
+Can this be prevented at compile time?
+If so, it seems it could be a significant UX improvement over current systems.

 This project is an experiment in creating a typed dataframe in Scala 3.
 Scala 3's compile-time metaprogramming features should make this possible in a way that was not achievable in Scala 2 with reasonable UX.

 There are two goals for this project:

 1. Show it's possible to implement a typed dataframe in Scala 3
-2. Show that such a dataframe is usable---compile-times are reasonable and error messages are no incomprehensible
+2. Show that such a dataframe is usable---compile times are reasonable and error messages are not incomprehensible

 ## Basic Design